Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes: Artificial Barriers Euler--Maruyama

-where $\Delta B_{k} = B(t_{k}) - B(t_{k-1})$.
-Note that if we would use the modified coefficient functions $f_{N}$ and $g_{N}$ instead of $f$ and $g$ in~\eqref{eq:ABEMdef}, then the scheme could get stuck at the boundary points of $\CDDN$.
+where $\Delta B_{m} = B(t_{m+1}) - B(t_{m})$.
+Replacing $f$ and $g$ in~\eqref{eq:ABEMdef} with $f_{N}$ and $g_{N}$, respectively, would make it possible for scheme to get stuck at the boundary points of $\CDDN$.
 Also note that equation~\eqref{eq:ABEMdef} can equivalently be written as

 We implement the ABEM scheme in Section~\ref{sec:numExp} using~\eqref{eq:ABEMdef2}.
 Note that if $b = \infty$, then the minimum in equation~\eqref{eq:ABEMdef2} will always the evaluated to be equal to the second term.
 In order words, the above definition of the ABEM scheme include both the one-finite-boundary case and the two-finite-boundaries case.
 See \cite{MR1357657,SLOMINSKI1994197} for details and convergence results for the standard projected EM scheme for RSDEs.
 Note that the convergence rate of $1/2-\epsilon$ (see Theorem~\ref{th:ABEMLpConv} below), for every $\epsilon>0$, for the ABEM scheme can (in the limit) be improved, but the $\epsilon$ cannot be removed (see \cite{MR1357657}).
 For our purposes, to confirm the convergence rate of the method of artificial barriers in Section~\ref{sec:artBarr}, convergence rate of $1/2-\epsilon$, for every $\epsilon>0$, suffices.